Inside Kunal · a private inquiry

 Premature focus can destroy the value of exploration.
 The right answer may be better portfolio rules, not forced monogamy with one product.

-Chapter IX · A provisional synthesis
+Chapter VIII · A provisional synthesis

 Existential